17 Awesome Elixir Open-Source Projects

 If you want to learn more about LiveView, I’d suggest you try out the free Pragmatic Studio course or listen to Software Engineering Radio episode with the author of the Phoenix framework, Chris McCord.

 Overall, the open-source ecosystem of Elixir is quite large, with several high-quality projects that are used by many companies in production.
-To see more of what it can offer and find inspiration for your own Elixir project ideas, you can check out this curated list of Elixir libraries.
+To see more examples of Elixir software and find inspiration for your own Elixir project ideas, you can check out this curated list of Elixir libraries.